manaty/convert-csv/README.md

 # convert-csv
-AI tool to convert your input csv to the same format as an output csv
+AI tool to convert your input [csv](https://www.ietf.org/rfc/rfc4180.txt) to the same format as an output csv

 ## Pain point
 You created a program that handle some specific csv file but your users keep using csv files that do not comply with your format

 ## Solution
-With python installed and an openAI key set in your env variables (set it in the ./private/keys.json ) run the setup script
+With python installed and an [openAI key](./private/keys.json) run the setup script
 ```
 . setup_environment.sh
 ```